Affordable Dental Care for Seniors: A Guide to Getting the Care You Need

 Pro Tip: These 10 free or low-cost dental care options for seniors help keep those pearly whites in tip-top shape without breaking the bank.

-Seeing your dentist twice a year for exams and cleanings plays a major part in keeping your dental costs to a minimum.
-It’s important to follow this six-month rule even if you’re paying out-of-pocket.
 Preventative dentistry, including routine checkups and cleanings, is your first line of defense against these common oral health concerns.
-Your routine dental checkups will ensure that potential problems (including gum disease, root cavities, or aging dental work) can be intercepted before it causes painful, expensive consequences.
+Your routine dental checkups will ensure that potential problems (including gum disease, root cavities, or aging dental work) can be intercepted before they cause painful, expensive consequences.

 Did You Know?
 According to the Centers for Disease Control, nearly one-third of older adults have untreated tooth decay.3